redtexts/texts/gorter_1918_world_revolution.md

 England and Germany have a preponderance of industrial workers.
 The Russian Revolution serves as an example to Western Europe.
 It is a symbol, a teacher, a forerunner.
 It has shown the way.
 It has drawn up a programme that the proletariat of Western Europe must adopt as their own.

 In the second place, we might say that the Revolutions in the Ukraine and Finland were only partly destroyed because the Western European workers did not rise.
-If they had risen, then the Socialist Soviet would still be standing there victorious [(9)][notes].
+If they had risen, then the Socialist Soviet would still be standing there victorious^[In the fourth chapter we will deal more extensively with the difference between the Russian and the Western European Revolutions.].

 But the Western workers will revolt during or after the war, and with the help of the Russian proletariat will achieve complete victory.
 But it may be objected that real revolutionaries amongst the Western proletariat are very few in number, and therefore will not be able to win.
 Again, let us turn to Russia.
 The Maximalists there during the war and before the Revolution were in a minority.
 Famine conditions converted them into a majority.
 The same causes will operate to bring" about the same result in other countries.